Swarms - for members of the public

 A swarm is the natural mechanism that a honeybee colony uses to reproduce itself.
 When a colony is particularly prosperous, bursting with bees and honey (often between April and July), the old queen leaves the hive with around half of the bees in the colony, and tries to find a suitable place to make a new home.
 The old colony will usually produce a new queen, and continue to occupy its old site.
 The swarm will often settle temporarily, for a few hours to a day or two, while bees scout out a new permanent home.

 If the swarm is easily accessible, a beekeeper can put it in a box and take it away to a suitable new home in a hive - possibly his own, or new members of the Association are often looking to get going with a swarm caught in this way.

 If bees have settled in an inaccessible place, such as a cavity wall, chimney or inaccessible part of the roof space, most beekeepers will not be able to help.
-Insects other than honey bees, such as wasps or bumblebees only set up seasonal nests, but a honey bee colony can survive many years.
-Such a colony will either have to left alone, or made accessible by opening up the location.
 If bees have colonised an inaccessible place and you would like to have them removed, we suggest you contact a specialist who will be able to provide a quote .
-Our member, Robert Whittick 07810 684626, or Cedarpest, based in Romsey, may be able to help and can be reached on 01794 323645.
+Our member, Robert Whittick 07810 684626, or Cedarpest, based in Romsey, tel.
+01794 323645, may be able to help.

 Bumblebees only set up seasonal nests, and ideally they should be left alone for the short period that they are active.